velorek1/FPUI/README.md

-# fp-myunits
+# FP-UI

-Amateur Freepascal Units and Programs.
+Freepascal USER INTERFACE DEMOS.

 It is a GUI with menus, windows, scroll list with mouse and keyboard interface.
 I have also developed them in text mode using the unit video.